 Mexican Corn Cake with Cream Cheese

 If you’ve ever tasted Pastel de Elote, you know it’s more than just a cake—it’s a story baked into every slice.
-Sweet, moist, and rich with the flavor of fresh corn.
+Sweet, moist, and rich with the flavor of fresh corn, this 8-ingredient Mexican Corn Cake with Cream Cheese is one of those recipes that will transport you straight to a Mexican kitchen.
+Whether you serve it warm at a Sunday gathering or packed for a picnic, it never fails to impress.

-This easy corn cake recipe only uses 8 ingredients.
-Corn cake, also known as pastel de elote, is made with ingredients such as fresh corn, eggs, flour, vanilla extract, cream cheese, baking powder, and a bit more.
+This easy corn cake recipe uses just 8 ingredients.
+Also known as pastel de elote, it’s made with fresh corn, eggs, condensed milk, vanilla extract, cream cheese, flour, baking powder, and a splash of milk.
+No mixer needed — just a blender.

-And for a little twist, I added cream cheese to my version.
-It’s not traditional—the original recipe does not include it—but I find it gives the cake a richer flavour and smoother texture.
+For a little twist, I added cream cheese to my version.
+It’s not traditional — the original recipe does not include it — but it gives the cake a richer flavour and smoother texture.
 Consider it my “jazzed up” pastel de elote.

 Pastel de Elote: Mexico’s Beloved Corn Cake